-The meeting is rescheduled for October 7-8, 2020, and will take place at the same location.
+The meeting is scheduled for October 7-8, 2020, and will be all virtual.

 Members are responsible for canceling any lodging reservations made.